Banele992/Banele992/README.md

-<h1 align="left">Hello👋World 🌐</h1>
+<h1 align="left">Hii👋Im Banele!</h1>

 ## 💫 About Me

-Hi there!
 I’m a passionate and driven developer with a strong foundation in back-end and front-end technologies.
 I’m currently focused on:

 * 🎮 Developing an immersive game experience
 * 🤖 Learning Artificial Intelligence and Machine Learning